Wubeizhongxinghua/Pt-seq/README.md

 ---
 6. Conduct downstream analysis.

-After configuring, you can test the pipeline and run it in the save way as described in step 4.
+After configuring, you can test the pipeline and run it in the same way as described in step 4.